hpides/alsatian/reproducibility/readme.md

 ## General Info

+### Approach Naming

+- the working title of our approach was `mosix`, in the final paper we use the name `Alsatian`
+- the naming of plots and result files still uses the name `mosix`

 ### Number of Experiments

 - For our paper we executed every experiment 3-5 times to investigate the variance in execution time and report median